 The SHSC collects information about people who are referred to, or seek assistance from, specialist homelessness services (SHS) agencies.
-These services collect data on an ongoing basis and are responsible for submitting data to AIHW on a monthly basis.
+These services collect the data on an ongoing basis and are responsible for submitting the data to the AIHW on a monthly basis.

 National and State